codesman/wp-bannerize/readme.txt

 **LAST IMPROVE**

-Fix scripts and styles loading onlyWP Bannerize backend page. *The WP Bannerize option menu item is shift in "options" menu*.
+Fix scripts and styles loading when WP Bannerize backend page. *The WP Bannerize option menu item has been shifting in "options" menu*.

 **HOW TO**